rohan-sj-dev/2DRoomGenerator/README.md

 ## Screenshots

-> Capture these from a running session and drop them into `docs/`.
-The README references the four filenames below.

 ### Demo Layout
 The sample layout that ships with the repo: rug centered, sofa above it, armchairs flanking, coffee table on the rug, TV on the south wall, dining table in the bottom-left, lamp in the corner, plant opposite, and a vertical bookshelf along the right wall.